thrive-itcr/unet-segmentation/README.md

 # UNet-based segmentation algorithm

 This repository contains a UNet-based segmentation algorithm and wrapper code to integrate it into the THRIVE framework.
+This repository is a work in progress, and the segmentation model is to be published in future.
+Please feel free to contact Yang Zhao (yang.zhao@ge.com) if any questions.

 ## Unpack data as instructed in THRIVE